Juan Gaston

-Juan Gaston Jr. is an American college football guard for the Georgia Bulldogs of the Southeastern Conference (SEC).
+Juan Gaston Jr. is an American college football offensive tackle for the Georgia Bulldogs of the Southeastern Conference (SEC).

-High school career
+Early life

 Gaston attended Westlake High School in Atlanta, Georgia.
 A four-star recruit, he received offers from a multitude of schools, including Georgia, Tennessee, and Alabama.
 Gaston committed to play college football at the University of Georgia.

 College career

 Entering the 2025 season, Gaston is competing for Georgia's starting right guard job, earning first team reps in fall camp scrimmages.